-Fortunately, I’ve had 15 years more experience , countless hours of practice, and over a thousand gigs under my belt since then.
+Fortunately, I’ve had 15 years more experience , countless hours of practice, and over a 1700 gigs under my belt since then.

 A Jazz Piano Technical Routine

-How I Practice Scales
+1. How I Practice Scales

-1. When I warmup I’ll usually warm up with scales but I’ll do it in a very different way than what is traditionally done.
+When I warmup I’ll usually warm up with scales but I’ll do it in a very different way than what is traditionally done.

 Playing scales in straight eighth notes or sixteenth 4 octaves up and down the piano with a metronome on every beat is not very jazzy!

 In order for me to make sure my swing feel is really happening I’ll usually set the metronome to click just on beats 2 and 4.

 It’s all about being musical and simulating real musical situations.
 In this case it’s playing behind a groove and a chord progression.

-Jazz Transcriptions…yes.
+2. Jazz Transcriptions…yes.
 Hanon….no.

-This in itself can be a phenomenal resource for learning technique.
+This in itself can be a phenomenal resource for learning piano technique.
 Not only am I studying jazz licks, jazz phrasing, but I’m also being challenged on the technical level.

 It probably wouldn’t be musically appropriate for me to play a scale run that Beethoven composed on my next gig but I can definitely throw in a technically challenging Chick Corea or Bill Evans lick that I’ve been practicing.

-Jazz Licks = Piano Tricks 🙂
+3. Jazz Licks = Piano Tricks 🙂

 When I practice licks I make sure to practice them in all 12 keys and try to speed up the tempos while maintaining a good rhythmic feel.

-As I’m sure you noticed in your own playing it’s usually easier to play certain licks in some keys more than others.
-Spending the time to figure out why that is has payed off for me in a very deep way!
+As I’m sure you noticed in your own playing it’s usually easier to play certain licks and piano runs in some keys more than others.
+Spending the time to figure out why that is has paid off for me in a very deep way!